-

 Malalai Joya

-Afghan politician and human rights campaigner who has shown phenomenal courage
+Afghan politician and human rights campaigner who has shown phenomenal

 -